LLNL/gecko/docs/algorithm.md

 caches common on today's computer architectures.
 For instance, the edges may connect adjacent pixels in an image, as many image processing operations involve accessing local neighborhoods.
-The resulting node layouts are "cache-oblivious," in the sense that no particular knowledge of the cache parameters (number and size of blocks, associativity, replacement policy, etc.) are accounted for.
+The resulting node layouts are "cache-oblivious" in the sense that no particular knowledge of the cache parameters (number and size of blocks, associativity, replacement policy, etc.) are accounted for.
 Rather, the expectation is that the layouts will provide good